mgerhold/laszlo/README.md

 them.
 Solve some [Advent of Code](https://adventofcode.com/) challenges using Laszlo!
 Have fun with it!
 Fork it!
 Extend it!
 It's a small codebase and can be a great starting point for experiments 🙂

+## FAQ

+---

+Q: Why is the Laszlo programming language called Laszlo?

+A: I wanted some name starting with an "L", which stands for "learning" (since almost all of my projects are learning projects).
+My brain decided that Laszlo would sound cool.

+---

+Q: Who created the Laszlo logo?

+A: ChatGPT4 (using DALL-E).

+---

+Q: Why does Laszlo handle XYZ in a weird way?

+A: Why not?

+---

+Q: Why is the Laszlo interpreter so slow?

+A: ¯\_(ツ)_/¯